Forcing axioms and coronas of $C^*$-algebras: Preliminaries

-The construction of $\SM(A)$ from $A$ is nontrivial.
+In general, the construction of $\SM(A)$ from $A$ is nontrivial.
 We refer the reader to \cite[II.7.3]{Blackadar.OA} for a discussion.
-For our purposes we will find very useful the following alternative characterization of $\SM(A)$, which the reader may take as a concrete description of $\SM(A)$.
-Recall that any $\Cstar$-algebra $A$ may be realized as a $\Cstar$-subalgebra of $\mathcal B(H)$, for some Hilbert space $H$, by the Gelfand-Naimark-Segal construction.
-In this setting, we define the \emph{strict topology} on $\mathcal B(H)$ to be the the topology generated by the seminorms $x\mapsto \norm{ax}$ and $x\mapsto \norm{xa}$, where $a$ ranges over $A$. $\SM(A)$ is the closure of $A$ with respect to the strict topology.
+For our purposes we find very useful the following alternative characterization of the multiplier algebra, which the reader may take as a concrete description of $\SM(A)$.
+Recall that any $\Cstar$-algebra $A$ may be realized as a $\Cstar$-subalgebra of $\mathcal B(H)$, for a Hilbert space $H$, by the Gelfand-Naimark-Segal construction.
+In this setting, we define the \emph{strict topology} on $\mathcal B(H)$ to be the the topology generated by the seminorms $x\mapsto \norm{ax}$ and $x\mapsto \norm{xa}$, for $a\in A$. $\SM(A)$ is the closure of $A$ with respect to the strict topology.

-If $A$ is nonunital, then $\SM(A)$ will nonseparable in its norm topology.
-However, if $A$ is separable, then $\SM(A)$ is separable in the strict topology, and moreover every norm-bounded subset of $\SM(A)$ is Polish in the strict topology.
+If $A$ is nonunital, then $\SM(A)$ is nonseparable in its norm topology.
+However, if $A$ is separable, then $\SM(A)$ is separable in the strict topology, and every bounded norm-closed subset of $\SM(A)$ is Polish in the strict topology.
+We point out a few examples of particular multiplier algebras and corona algebras.